geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 )
 ```

-However when updating modules the `master` part is changed into the downloaded version again.
-The solution is to ignore the two files in your main website repo and then run this: `hugo mod init website && hugo server`.
-This makes sure you always generate the latest documentation.
-The `go.mod` and `go.sum` should be added to your projects though otherwise Hugo complaints if you develop locally.
+However when updating modules, the `master` part is changed into the downloaded version again.
+The solution is to git ignore the two files in your main website repo and then run this for development: `hugo mod init website && hugo server`.
+This makes sure you always import the latest documentation.
+The `go.mod` and `go.sum` should be added to each of your projects though, otherwise Hugo complaints if you develop locally.

 ## Hugo modules and theme development